Weakly Supervised Disentangled Generative Causal Representation Learning: Experiments

-To measure the sample efficiency, we use the statistical efficiency score defined as the average test accuracy based on 100 samples divided by the average accuracy based on 10,000/all samples, following \citet{Locatelloetal19}.
-Table \ref{tab:sample_eff} presents the results, showing that DEAR owns the highest sample efficiency on both datasets.
+Table~\ref{tab:sample_eff} presents the results, showing that DEAR owns the highest sample efficiency and test accuracy on both data sets.
 ResNet with raw data inputs has the lowest efficiency, although multi-label pretraining improves its performance to a limited extent.
-S-VAEs have better efficiency than the ResNet baselines but lower accuracy under the case with more training data, which we think is mainly because the independent prior conflicts with the supervised loss as indicated in Proposition \ref{prop}, making the learned representations entangled (as shown in the previous section) and less informative.
-Besides, we also investigate the performance of DEAR under the semi-supervised setting where only 10\% of the labels are available.
-We find that DEAR with fewer labels has comparable sample efficiency with that in the fully supervised setting, with a sacrifice in accuracy that is yet still comparable to other baselines with more supervision.
+S-VAEs have better efficiency than the ResNet baselines but lower accuracy under the case with more training data.
+Since the encoders of all S-VAEs and DEAR share the same architecture, we explain the inferior performance of S-VAEs is mainly because the independent prior contradicts with the supervised loss as indicated in Proposition~\ref{prop}, making the learned representations entangled (as shown in the previous section) and less informative.
+On the Pendulum data with few underlying factors, S-GraphVAE outperforms the S-VAEs when training on a smaller sample, indicating that an SCM latent structure has advantages over the independent structure under the VAE framework.
+Nevertheless, even with the same amount of supervision (on both annotated labels and the same given graph structure), S-GraphVAE is still inferior to DEAR, potentially due to our better causal modeling and optimization based on a GAN algorithm.
+On the more complex data set CelebA, S-GraphVAE gives very poor performance, even worse than S-VAEs and ResNet.

+In addition, we investigate the performance of DEAR under the semi-supervised setting where only 10\% of the labels are available.
+We find that DEAR with fewer labels has comparable sample efficiency with that in the fully supervised setting, with a sacrifice in the accuracy that is yet still comparable to other baselines which use much more supervision.
+In Section~\ref{sec:ablation}, we provide ablation studies to show how DEAR behaves in terms of varying amounts of labeled samples and different choices of the regularization strength $\lambda$.